Learn Before

 General Form of the First-Order Condition

-For a constrained optimization problem defined with general functions, such as a utility component vv and a feasible frontier gg, the first-order condition provides a universally applicable rule for identifying potential optima.
-This general formulation serves as the foundational principle from which more specific applications, like the MRS = MRT rule, are derived.
+For a constrained optimization problem with a utility component v(t)v(t) and a feasible frontier g(t)g(t), the general form of the first-order condition is: v(t)=g(t)v'(t) = -g'(t) where the derivative of the utility function equals the negative derivative of the feasible frontier function.
+This general mathematical formulation serves as the foundational principle from which more specific economic applications, like the MRS=MRTMRS = MRT rule, are derived.

 0